BC TRAFFIC RULES 04

 - The ability to perform a right-hand turn at a junction on a two-way roadway

 The applicant must follow the regulations of the road and the examiner’s instructions.
-The inspector will reject the vehicle if the motorist refuses to obey or does not grasp their instructions.
-An BC drivers license test is often conducted in the following climatic conditions: sunny, cloudy, or low sight.
+The inspector will reject the vehicle if the motorist refuses to obey or grasp their instructions.
+A BC drivers license test is often conducted in the following climatic conditions: sunny, cloudy, or low sight.

 The inspector will instruct the motorist to back up when a person makes a mistake.
 The supervisor will next explain what went wrong with the motorist.
 The inspector will tell the driver to keep driving the vehicle.
-At a junction, they will generally instruct the motorist when to change lanes.
+They will generally instruct the motorist when to change lanes at a junction.

 At a selected ICBC facility, you can complete the ICBC knowledge test on a digital kiosk.
-The test consists of 50 questions and should take between 30 – 45 minutes to finish; but, there is no time restriction.
+The test consists of 50 questions and should take 30 – 45 minutes to finish, but there is no time restriction.

 How to Prepare for the Exam?

-You must study, be comfortable in, and understand all of the content in t handbook to be ready for the learners’ written exam.
-You can review the online material, using the ICBC application, or in person at any driving center and ICBC driver license location.
+You must study, be comfortable, and understand the content in t handbook to prepare for the learners’ written exam.
+You can review the online material using the ICBC application or in person at any driving center and ICBC driver license location.

 ICBC Has Produced Several Training Recordings to Assist You in Your Studies

-It is preferable to be able to apply facts instead of merely copy into a multiple-choice response.
+It is preferable to be able to apply facts instead of merely copying them into a multiple-choice response.
 Whenever you need to spend more time on a particular chapter, go ahead and do so.
-There’s no need to speed through getting your learners’ permit.
+There’s no need to speed through getting your learner’s permit.

 Practice Makes You Perfect

-Practice exams are usually patterned on the actual written exam, however, the problems will alter significantly because the ICBC will not make the actual questions available to the public.
+Practice exams are usually patterned on the actual written exam.
+However, the problems will alter significantly because the ICBC will not make the questions available to the public.
 Try for a perfect score on the practice tests, which will give you some leeway when you face the official proficiency test.
 A street signs practice test is available to help you prepare for the numerous street sign issues that will appear on the test.

 Go For a Drive and Ask Questions